Manimekhala: In Mainland Southeast Asia

 Archaeological evidence of Manimekhala in the form of reliefs has been found in Zothoke, Myanmar (near Bilin), dating to the first millennium AD.

 Manimekhala is seen in wat paintings across Mainland Southeast Asia depicting scenes from the Mahajanaka.
 In Thailand and Cambodia, she is considered a goddess of lightning and the seas.

 Manimekhala and Ramasura

 The story of Manimekhala and Ramasura is mentioned many times in the classical literature of Cambodia and Thailand.
 It depicts Manimekhala along with Ramasura (usually considered a depiction of Parashurama) and Arjuna.
 According to legend, the phenomena of lightning and thunder is produced from the flashing of Manimekhala's crystal ball and the sound of Ramasura's axe as he pursues her through the skies.

-In Sri Lanka
+In India and Sri Lanka

-In Sri Lanka, she is considered to be the sea goddess.
-In the Tamil epic poem, the Manimekalai, she puts the eponymous heroine to sleep and takes her to the island Maṇipallavam (Nainatheevu).
-In the mythic cycle of the god Devol, when the latter approaches Sri Lanka and his ship founders, it is Manimekhalai, on the instructions of the god Śakra, who conjures up a stone boat to save him.
+In Tamil Nadu, India and Sri Lanka, she is considered to be the sea goddess.

+In the Tamil Buddhist epic poem, the Manimekalai, she puts the eponymous heroine to sleep and takes her to the island Maṇipallavam (Nainatheevu), who later becomes a Buddhist nun.

+In the mythic cycle of the god Devol, when he approaches Sri Lanka and his ship founders, it is Manimekhalai, on the instructions of the god Śakra, who conjures up a stone boat to save him.